Beachwood High School

 Beachwood High School is a four-year college preparatory public high school located in Beachwood, Ohio, a suburb of Cleveland.
 It is part of the Beachwood City School District.
+Athletic teams are known as the Bison, and they compete in the Ohio High School Athletic Association as a member of the Chagrin Valley Conference.

 Recognition

 Beachwood has earned three U.S. Department of Education Blue Ribbon Awards, the highest rating of Excellent from the State of Ohio Department of Education, membership in the Ohio Department of Education "Schools to Watch," a National 21st Century School of Distinction Award for Technology Excellence, induction in the Ohio Association of Elementary School Administrators Hall of Fame, two Excellence in School Management Awards from the Harvard Business School Club, and national recognition as among the Top 100 in Music Education from the American Music Conference.